Health at work during pregnancy

 - severe morning sickness

 You could ask for a change to your working arrangements, for example:

 - an occupational health assessment

 - extra breaks for when you're feeling unwell

 If you want to make more permanent changes to your job, you can make a flexible working request.

 You can also get advice and support from your health and safety representative or trade union representative, if you have one.

 It's against the law for your employer to treat you unfairly because of any time off you need to take for your pregnancy.

-If you’re off work because of your pregnancy in the 4 weeks before your baby is due, by law your maternity leave and pay will start automatically the day after your first day off.
+If you're off work because of pregnancy-related sickness in the 4 weeks before your baby is due, by law your maternity leave and pay will start automatically the day after your first day off.
 If you do not want this to happen, you can talk with your employer.